HL7/fhir-cda-validation/README.md

 FHIR/CDA Schematron Generator

 Arguments:
-  ig                                implementation guide to process
+  ig                                implementation guide to process (pass . to generate schematron for IG in the current directory)

 Options:
   -d, --dependency <dependency...>  additional dependencies to be loaded using format dependencyId@version